 Growing up in Australia I played multiple sports besides golf, including cricket, field hockey, tennis, squash and surfing.
-After moving to USA I found I loved to play slow pitch softball (aka an excuse to drink beer).
+After moving to USA I found the love of play slow pitch softball (aka an excuse to drink beer).

 Outside of golf and softball, I enjoy traveling with my amazing wife to experience new cultures and cuisines.
-Besides our 3 dogs, we has fostered and found new homes for 53 dogs.
+Besides our 3 dogs, we have fostered and found new homes for 53 dogs.